 Still with me?
-Cool.
+Good.

 So tell me…

 A woman who needs to lose 85lbs tells me she’s been working out a lot and eating 1300-1500 calories per day.
-But yet, she’s not losing any weight!
+But yet, she’s not losing any weight.
 In fact, her clothes feel tighter!
 WTF?

-She’s considering eating more calories, with the assumption being her calories must be too low (that darn starvation mode strikes again!!!).
+She’s considering eating more calories, with the assumption being that her calories must be too low (that darn starvation mode strikes again).
 She has also considered the possibility that, since “muscle weighs more than fat,” maybe she’s just building lots of muscle and it’s hiding her fat loss results on the scale (her trainer actually told her this was the reason).

-So I tell her this, because I’ve heard her story a million times before:
+So, I tell her this, because I’ve heard her story a million times before:

 “When it comes to fat loss results, someone like you with 85lbs to lose should be seeing some degree of progress pretty much every single week.
 Your weight should be gradually and consistently decreasing at some realistic rate (0.5-2lbs per week, possibly even more at first).
 So if that’s not happening, and you haven’t lost a single pound in weeks/months, and your clothes actually seem to be getting tighter on you, then it appears that there isn’t actually a deficit present.
 Simple as that.

-How can that be if you’re eating and burning as many calories you say you are?
+How can that be if you’re eating and burning as many calories as you say you are?
 Well, more than likely, you’re somehow miscalculating or underestimating your calorie intake (the most common cause), miscalculating or overestimating calories burned, or a bit of both.”